 A few days later I went to Der Syndikalist's editorial office.
-There, I met German comrades Helmut Rüdiger13, Max Bittner14 and Reinhold Busch15.
+There, I met German comrades Helmut Rüdiger, Max Bittner and Reinhold Busch.
 All three praised me for my boldness and success in defecting from the Romanian army.

-The warmest welcome I received was from another comrade, Gerhard Reinecke16.
+The warmest welcome I received was from another comrade, Gerhard Reinecke.
 He immediately invited me to stay with him, even though he himself was poor and unemployed, like many other comrades during the great economic crisis in Germany.
 His life partner was a seamstress and had a small income.

 In the meantime, I had received permission from the police to stay in Berlin temporarily.
 However, I was not given permission to work.
 Twice a week, on Wednesdays and Saturdays, I had to report to the police.
 They were always very kind and used to joke with me: "Ach, Herr Achsenreiter ist hier!" ("Mr. Axlerider is here!").
+Gerhard Reinecke often took me to the headquarters of the German Anarchist Federation, where the editorial office of Der Freie Arbeiter (The Free Worker) was also located.
+There, I met many wonderful comrades whose kindness I will never forget.
+The thought of their comradeship warms me to this day.